 - Non-disclosure agreements – A non-disclosure agreement obligates an employee to maintain the confidentiality of an employer’s trade secrets and other proprietary information, such as customer/supplier lists, pricing guides, or marketing plans.
 Unlike other kinds of restrictive covenants, non-disclosure agreements usually remain in force so long as the employer’s information remains non-public since the employer’s legal protections for their proprietary information continue so long as the information is kept confidential.

 - Invention assignment agreements – Employees who are involved with developing new products and services for an employer may also sign invention assignment agreements, which expressly state that any intellectual property that the employee develops in the course of their job duties or by using the employer’s resources are owned by the employer and may not be used by the employee outside of their duties to the employer.

-How a Contract Dispute Attorney in New York from Choi Law Firm Can Help You Resolve Potential Breaches of Restrictive Covenant Agreements
+How the Choi Law Firm’s Restrictive Covenant Dispute Lawyers in Bergen County, NJ Can Help You Resolve Potential Breaches of Restrictive Covenant Agreements

-When you have a restrictive covenant dispute or have a potential breach of an agreement, let Choi Law Firm go to work on your or your business’s behalf by:
+When you have a restrictive covenant dispute or have a potential breach of an agreement, let the experienced restrictive covenant dispute lawyers in Bergen County, NJ at the Choi Law Firm go to work on your or your business’s behalf by: